david-w/david-w.github.io/Future Posts/Recapping_Video_card.md

 Starting up in safe mode doesn't load all the kernel extensions, and that worked for a week or two.
 Some theorized that there was an OS update that was not compatible with the older video hardware that was in this box (NVIDIA GeForce 7300 GT).
 I'm guessing it just temporarily took some load off the card which made it work better for a while.

 Then, it stopped working completely.
-On startup, as soon as the kernel loaded the video, the display would flash.
+On startup, as soon as the kernel loaded the video, the display would flash like a strobe light.
 I pulled the card out and saw this:

 PIC OF CARD